gardener/gardener/docs/usage/shoot_cleanup.md

 - `shoot.gardener.cloud/cleanup-kubernetes-resources-finalize-grace-period-seconds` (for the resources handled in step 3)
 - `shoot.gardener.cloud/cleanup-namespaces-finalize-grace-period-seconds` (for the resources handled in step 4)

-If `"0"` is provided then all resources are finalized immediately without waiting for any graceful deletion.
+⚠️ If `"0"` is provided then all resources are finalized immediately without waiting for any graceful deletion.

-⚠️ Please be aware that this might lead to orphaned infrastructure artefacts.
+Please be aware that this might lead to orphaned infrastructure artefacts.

+ℹ️️ All grace period values larger than the above mentioned defaults are ignored.